 BOOST YEARBOOK SALES

 There really is no better way to quickly reach the masses than through social channels.
-Even more convenient, you can push out a single tweet about books being on sale and let the student body spread the word by simply retweeting what your staff has to say.
-What used be a long and grueling process can now be done in minutes…or in 140 characters or less.
+Even more convenient, you can push out a single tweet or thread about books being on sale and let the student body spread the word by simply sharing what your staff has to say.
+What used be a long and grueling process can now be done in seconds.

 ACCESS CONTENT

 We all know that everyone wants to be in the yearbook, but it’s not always easy for your staff to be everywhere at all times capturing every moment of the school year.
 Social media is an excellent way to allow the student body to share and suggest content for the book.
-They can easily share their own photos with the yearbook staff via Instagram, Facebook or Twitter.
+They can easily share their own photos with the yearbook staff via Instagram or Facebook.

 ATTENTION STUDENTS & YEARBOOK STAFF MEMBERS: Here are some tips for using a smartphone to take photos for your yearbook.